4 Biggest Worries for Remote Workers and How to Address Them

 Of course, the burden should not fall solely upon the employees themselves.
 Organizations need to put the right security measures in place to protect their remote workforce and do their best to protect their most sensitive data and applications.
 They can start by discarding vulnerable VPNs in favor of zero-trust network access (ZTNA), which offers much more comprehensive protections and ensures that even in the event of a security breach, intruders will not be able to spread to other areas of the network.

 Multi-factor authentication should be implemented across as many systems as possible to provide an extra layer of protection beyond passwords, which are easily compromised.
 Companies can also partner with managed security service providers (MSSPs) to shore up their endpoint security, threat management, and incident response.
 With key IT personnel being forced to work remotely, having a third-party service manage ongoing security needs can help address problems faster and more effectively.

 Protect Your Remote Workers with Compuquip

 Compuquip Cybersecurity is unique among MSSPs because our experience as a remote organization gives us tremendous insight into the security needs of companies shifting to a distributed workforce.
-Whether you’re looking to shore up your existing remote security protections or implement an entirely new remote workforce for the very first time, our team can identify potential risks and help you address the specific security needs facing your organization.
+Whether you’re looking to shore up your existing remote security protections or implement an entirely new remote workforce for the first time, our team can identify potential risks and help you address your organization's specific security needs.
 To learn more about our remote cybersecurity services, contact us today for a consultation.